-This federal program offers hospital insurance to persons who are 65 or older, or are disabled.
-The following usually qualify for Part A without paying premiums:
+Part A offers hospital insurance to persons who are 65 or older, or disabled.
+The following categories of people usually qualify for Part A without paying premiums:

-- A person who has worked a total of at least 10 years, whether or not consecutive, under Social Security, and the spouse of such a person-in each case if at least 65.
-(Unlike Social Security retirement benefits described earlier, regular Medicare eligibility starts at 65 regardless of year of birth.
-Persons getting Social Security or Railroad Retirement Board benefits are automatically enrolled in Part A at age 65.) - A person under 65 who, for the last 24 months, has qualified for Social Security disability, disabled widow(er)'s, or disabled child's benefits. - A person with end-stage renal (kidney) disease who has enough work credit under Social Security; and (subject to additional qualifications) the spouse, or child under age 25, of such a person.
+• A person who has worked a total of at least 10 years (whether or not consecutive) under Social Security, and the spouse of such a person-in each case if at least 65.
+(Unlike the Social Security retirement benefits described earlier, regular Medicare eligibility starts at 65 regardless of year of birth.
+Persons who start getting Social Security or Railroad Retirement Board benefits at age 65 are also automatically enrolled in Part A.)

+- A person under 65 who, for the last 24 months, has qualified for Social Security disability, disabled widow(er)'s, or disabled child's benefits. - A person with end-stage renal (kidney) disease who has enough work credit under Social Security; and (subject to additional qualifications) the spouse, or child under age 25, of such a person.

-Persons over 65 who are in none of those categories (or a person with disabilities who has returned to work) must pay a monthly premium (up to \$461 in 2010).
-Their initial enrollment period is from 3 months before turning 65 until 3 months after turning 65; they can also enroll between January and March each year.
-63
+A person who is over 65 but in none of those categories (or a person with a disability who has returned to work) must pay a monthly premium (up to \$441 in 2013).
+The initial enrollment period for those persons is from 3 months before the month they turn 65 until 3 months after the month they turn 65; but enrolling after the first 3 months will delay the start of coverage.
+They can also enroll in a later year between January and March, with coverage to begin July 1.65

 Part A covers several kinds of medical services.
-(The description here is of so-called "original" Medicare, a fee-for-service program.
-Some persons in Medicare may be eligible for optional managed care plans that offer more benefits but may charge extra premiums.)
+(The description here is of "Original Medicare."
+Many people covered by Medicare can choose optional managed-care plans that offer more benefits but may charge extra premiums.)

 Eligibility for coverage under Part A is determined by the "benefit period" (sometimes called a "spell of illness").
-The benefit period begins when a recipient is admitted to a hospital or skilled nursing facility, and ends when the recipient has had 60 consecutive days with no inpatient care.
-There is no limit on how many benefit periods a recipient may have; but a new deductible (\$1,100 in 2010) applies to each benefit period.
+The benefit period begins when a recipient is admitted to a hospital or skilled nursing facility, and ends when the recipient has had 60 consecutive days without inpatient care.
+There is no limit on how many benefit periods a recipient may have; but each benefit period brings a new deductible,66 which in 2013 is \$1,184.67 Part A covers the following services: